HM5207 – Hazardous Material Spill Contingency Plan

 1. General Procedures for Non-Emergency Hazardous Material Spills

-Non-emergency hazardous material spills can be cleaned up by properly trained lab personnel familiar with the hazards and handling of the hazardous materials that have been spilled.
+Non-emergency hazardous material spills can be cleaned up by properly trained lab personnel familiar with the hazards and handling of the spilled materials.
 They must use appropriate PPE (e.g., safety glasses/goggles, lab coat, gloves) and a lab spill kit.
-In general, when a non-emergency spill occurs in the lab, the area around the spill should be isolated, everyone in the lab should be made aware of the spill, and the spilled material should be absorbed and collected using either pads or some other absorbent.
-Decontamination of the spill area should be conducted using an appropriate solvent (soap and water is often the most effective).
+When a non-emergency spill occurs in the lab, the area around the spill should be isolated, everyone in the lab should be made aware of the spill, and the spilled material should be absorbed and collected using pads or another absorbent.
+Decontamination of the spill area should be conducted using an appropriate solvent (soap and water is often most effective).
 Proper PPE shall be worn, and only trained personnel shall conduct the cleanup after reviewing the SDS(s) to obtain chemical-specific cleanup information.
 Spills of hazardous chemicals must be handled as hazardous waste.

 As detailed in the Chemical Hygiene Plan, each laboratory must have a spill response kit available for use.
 Lab spill kits can either be purchased from a vendor or created by lab personnel, but each spill kit must be equipped to handle small spills of the most common hazards in the laboratory.
 Spill response and cleanup materials that should be in the kit include: